 Directions - From I-68 East or West

 Primitive camping along Forest Roads: One Group Site and one Shelter Site per area, along with roadside sites.
 Group Sites (up to 20 persons) must be reserved in advance for $20 per night.
-Shelter Sites are $15 per night and all other sites are "first come, first served" for $10 per night.
-Self-registration at camping area.
-Call Forest office for reservations at 301-334-2038.
+Shelter Sites ($15 per night) and all other sites ($10 per night) are "first come, first served".
+Self-registration at camping areas for shelter and roadside sites.
+Call Forest office for Group site reservations at 301-334-2038.

 Horseback riding is allowed on designated, developed and maintained trails and roads designed to accommodate recreational use.
 Horses are not allowed on the foot trails in the Wilderness Ranch area, the Watchable Wildlife area and the Lostland Run area.
 Horse camping is also available.

 Pets are allowed in all areas of the Forest.
 No leash is required as long as pets are under control.

 Trails for off-road vehicles, (ORV’s and snowmobiles) are available in Garrett and Potomac State Forests.
 Off-road vehicles must be registered annually with the Department of Natural Resources and display a registration sticker.
 Permits are available online at the Department of Natural Resources COMPASS portal or from any DNR Regional Service Center.
 Trail maps are available at the State Forest office.